paintparty/fireworks/README.md

 By default, Fireworks will print the function name with the fully-qualified namespace.
 This can be disabled by changing the config option `:display-namespaces?` to `false`.

-If the fully-qualified name of the function + args vector exceeds the value of `:non-coll-length-limit`, the args will get ellipsized, the namespace will be dropped (if necessary), and the function name will be ellipsized (if necessary).
+If the fully-qualified name of the function + args vector exceeds the value of `:scalar-print-length`, the args will get ellipsized, the namespace will be dropped (if necessary), and the function name will be ellipsized (if necessary).

 <br>